Student athlete compensation: High school athletes

-Media involvement

-Due to the increasing popularity of college sports because of television and media coverage, some players on college sports teams are receiving compensation from sources other than the NCAA.
-For instance, CBS paid around $800 million for broadcasting rights to a three-week 2014 men's basketball tournament.
-Because of the revenue and positive attention players bring to their colleges, there is a high demand to be fairly compensated.
-However, the NCAA forbids players from accepting external forms of compensation, such as payment or improved grades.
-Instead, the NCAA traditionally compensates players through athletic scholarships that cover tuition cost and other academic expenses.

 Collectives

 The Internal Revenue Service defines collectives as organizations which are "structurally independent of a school, yet fund NIL opportunities for the school’s student-athletes".
 They can be tax-exempt or for profit entities which can either package business opportunities in a marketplace, or pool booster and supporter funds and deliver them to athletes.
 Most Division I universities now have collectives which can provide funds for selected athletes or a full team; however, there has been criticism that the use of collectives may circumvent Title IX, which require equal opportunities between men and women in college sports.

 Major collectives

-The following is a partial list of major NIL collectives and their affiliated university athletic program.
+The following is a partial list of some major NIL collectives and their affiliated university athletic program.